 The University of South Carolina Upstate offers a number of programs designed to inform students and employees about campus safety and security; procedures, practices, and the prevention of crime.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own safety and for the safety of others on campus.
 Crime prevention programs on personal safety and security are sponsored by various campus organizations throughout the year.
-These programs include general crime prevention and security awareness programs, such as safety education, programs, and discussions about topics such as alcohol abuse, drug abuse, sexual assault awareness and prevention, relationship violence awareness and prevention.
+These programs include general crime prevention and security awareness programs, such as safety education, programs, and discussions about topics such as alcohol abuse, drug abuse, sexual assault awareness and prevention, relationship violence awareness and prevention, stalking, bystander intervention, fire safety, emergency response and evacuation procedures, and theft prevention.
 University Public Safety, Housing and Residential Life, Student Life and the Title IX Coordinator participate in forums, panels, meetings, and programs in residence halls and fraternities/sororities to explain University security, campus safety, campus policies, and expectations related to student conduct and behavior and fire safety measures and procedures at USC Upstate.